monaeslah/dreamCatcher-ui/README.md

   - See the deatil delet or update your dreams
   - Explore public dreams from other users.
   - Add tags, emotions, and upload images to your dreams.
+  - **Mood Recording**:
+  - Record and track your mood for specific dates.
+  - View a timeline of your moods alongside dreams.
+  - Analyze mood patterns over time using visual charts.
 - **Comments**: Comment on your dreams or others' dreams.
 - **Analysis**:
   - Visualize dream trends with pie and bar charts.